-What problems do WordPress pose for your organisation’s professional needs, and how does Enonic solve them?
+What problems does WordPress pose for your organization’s professional needs, and how does Enonic solve them?

-We stress that WordPress is an excellent CMS for bloggers, private persons, and smaller organisations—but if your website, app, or other kind of digital experience is business critical, you should listen closely.
+We stress that WordPress is a good CMS for bloggers, private individuals, and smaller organisations—but if your website, app, or other kind of digital experience is business critical, you should listen closely.

-Here are some important issues with WordPress, and where Enonic XP excels in comparison.
+Here are some important issues with WordPress, and where Enonic excels in comparison.

 Blogs vs. mission critical websites